FAITH-ORAN/cloudPortal/README.md

 ### Running the Back-End

 1- Navigate to the back-end project directory.
-2- Install dependencies by running: npm i
+2- Install dependencies by running: `npm i`
-3- Start the project by running: node start
+3- Start the project by running: `npm start`
 4- The back-end server will start, and it will interact with your Azure account based on the credentials provided in the .env file.